hungao/kendo-docs/aspnet-mvc/helpers/grid/scaffolding.md

 ![Kendo UI Scaffolder](/aspnet-mvc/images/scaffolding/kendo_ui_scaffolder.png)

 4. On the next screen you will be presented with the Model and Data Context options.
     - First enter the Controller and View names.
 ![Grid options](/aspnet-mvc/helpers/grid/images/scaffolding/kendo_ui_grid1.png)
     - The **Model Class** DropDownList will contain all model types from the active project.
 Select the **Product** class in order to list the available products in the Grid.
 ![Model Class](/aspnet-mvc/helpers/grid/images/scaffolding/model_class.png)

-    - Select the **Entity Framework Data Model** class to be used from the **Data Context Class** DropDownList.
+    - From the **Data Context Class** DropDownList you could select the **Entity Framework Data Model** class to be used.
 In this example it is **NorthwindEntities**.
 ![Data Context Class](/aspnet-mvc/helpers/grid/images/scaffolding/data_context_class.png)

 5. This step is optional.
 In some scenarios it is convenient to use view model objects instead of the entities returned by Entity Framework.
 If this is the case, check the **Use an existing ViewModel** checkbox.
 This will present you with a DropDownList similar to the first one, from which you could select the ViewModel to be used.